alanvardy/the_rush/README.md

 ## Run the test suite

 This project has a comprehensive test suite!
-To run the tests after installation simply execute
+To run the tests after installation simply execute:

 ```
 mix check
 ```

-In your terminal of choice.
+... in your terminal of choice.